 Medical aid in dying is fundamentally different from euthanasia.

-person) administers the medication.
-By contrast, medical aid in dying requires the patient to be able to take the medication themselves and therefore always remain in control.
+>While both practices are designed to bring about a peaceful death, the distinction between the two comes down to who administers the means to that peaceful death.
+Euthanasia is an intentional act by which another person (not the dying person) administers the medication.
+By contrast medical aid in dying requires the patient to be able to take the medication themselves and therefore always remain in control.
 Euthanasia is illegal throughout the United States.

 State legislatures and courts in states where the practice is authorized recognize medical aid in dying as differing from suicide, assisted suicide or euthanasia.

 Leading medical organizations reject the term “physician-assisted suicide.”

 The American Academy of Hospice and Palliative Medicine, American Medical Women’s Association, American Medical Student Association, American Academy of Family Physicians and American Public Health Association have all adopted policies opposing the use of the terms “suicide” and “assisted suicide” to describe the medical practice of aid in dying.

 The most prominent professional society in the United States addressing issues that arise at the interface of law and medicine rejects the term “physician-assisted suicide.”

 The American College of Legal Medicine filed an amicus brief before the United States Supreme Court in 1996 rejecting the term and adopted a resolution in 2008 in which they “publicly advocat[ed the] elimination of the word ‘suicide’ from the lexicon created by a mentally competent, though terminally ill, person who wishes to be aided in dying.”

 - Oregon Death With Dignity Act.
 Oregon Revised Statute.
 Chapter 127.
 Enacted October 27, 1997. http://public.health.oregon.gov/ProviderPartnerResources/EvaluationResearch/DeathwithDignityAct/Pages/ors.aspx